esdmr/mano-machine/README.md

 accept the assembler, you should implement the `_ASM_SET_MEMORY_` macro which will be called with the bytes from the assembled program.

-Inside the module body you will use the `ASM_DEFINE_PROGRAM` macro and pass the program as its argument.
-For multiline programs I recommend moving the content of the argument into a macro.
-For very long programs I recommend using `include` and the `.asm.sv` suffix.
+Inside the module body, you will use the `ASM_DEFINE_PROGRAM` macro and pass the program as its argument.
+For multiline programs, I recommend moving the content of the argument into a macro.
+For very long programs, I recommend using `include` and the `.asm.sv` suffix.
 (The formatter correctly indents the instructions with this suffix.)